>> Corona Virus &News/Announcements

 Current situation regarding litter in Langsett

-Langsett Parish Council have contacted Yorkshire Water regarding the current situation and Yorkshire Water will be installing larger bins for a trial period and Barnsley MBC will be emptying those bins twice a week.
+Yorkshire Water have installed larger bins for a trial period and Barnsley MBC will be emptying those bins twice a week.
 It is hoped that will resolve the immediate litter problems.

 Planning Application 2019/1013 (below) is before BMBC Planning Board for approval on Tuesday 16th June.